SPINTO (i.e. Simplified PINTO)

 The final converged solution is of course entirely unaffected by the coarseness of the earlier-stage solutions; but it is achieved more rapidly because the finest-grid operation has started from nearly-correct initial fields.

-1.3 Recent developments
+1.3 The new developments

 2. About SPINTO